Clear Cut Press

 Clear Cut Press was a small press based in Astoria, Oregon.

 About

 Clear Cut Press was founded by novelist Matthew Stadler and Up Records co-founder Rich Jensen in 2002.
 Jensen began talking to Stadler while taking a poetry class in 1997.
 Their mutual interest in cultural movements and the role of books lead to a discussion resulting in the press.
-Stadler realized that he knew about "a dozen writers who weren't reaching the audience the could--or weren't being published at all."
+Stadler realized that he knew about "a dozen writers who weren't reaching the audience they could--or weren't being published at all."
 Stadler noted that, "as a business and artistic venture, Clear Cut is inspired by early 20th century subscription presses, such as Hours Press and Contact Editions, and by the mid-century paperbacks of New Directions and City Lights."
 A series was available by subscription.
 Individual volumes were distributed to the trade.